it3049c-fall22-henderson/chatting-application-FallenFoxes/README.md

 <!-- Write your self-reflection under this line -->
 The last check would not go through and I dont know why.
 I spent so much time looking at the code to figure it out and it just would not go through.

 I spent a decent amount of time coding this section.
 I was able to also learn how to change some of the coding portions of the assignment in order to get the correct outputs, like the local storage and all.
+However, the app.logic will still not be recognized as completed on my end for some reason.
 ### How long it took me to finish this?
 3 hours